2023 Most Popular Allied Health Services Associate Degree Trade Schools in Missouri

 The following schools top our list of the Most Popular Allied Health & Medical Assisting Services Associate Degree Colleges.

 Our 2023 rankings named Saint Louis Community College the most popular school in Missouri for allied health & medical assisting services students working on their associate degree.
-Saint Louis Community College is a large public school located in the suburb of Bridgeton.
+Saint Louis Community College is a large public school located in the large suburb of Bridgeton.

 About 87% of the students majoring in medical assisting at the school are women while 13% are male.